mateuszkocz/grunt-config/README.md

 * GIT support (eg. fetching from remotes when watch task active)

 Bugs:
-* LLibraries, that are accessible with path /libraries in the watch task are unreachable when building.
+* Libraries, that are accessible with path /libraries in the watch task are unreachable when building.